vojha-code/BNeuralT/README.md

     - view (*javascript and HTML files for tree models*)
   - src (Java version 8 source files)
   - trained_models
+###### datasets
+All csv files for classification and regression problem is in data folder MNIST csv files is too big to upload on GitHub - can be downloaded and put in the folder *data* MNIST files can be downloaded from
+  - [mnist.csv](https://drive.google.com/file/d/1MVmbNkIsYvxS3apGiyOrAq_dpC5OQ8X_/view) processed to fit with data pre-processing

+###### project directory structure

 ## Model Evaluation
 ### Step 1 - test accuracry collection from pre-trained models